stephenhand/karma-elm-test/README.md

 * Fix issues with current total test count

-* Evaluate whether the current approach of basing the elm-package.json for the tests on that of the main project is going to work / be robust

 * Testing on different host OS's

-* Testing against a wider variety of test suites

 * Testing with different reporter plugins